Kojak: Series

 In the early episodes of the series, he is often seen smoking cigarettes.
 Following the 1964 Surgeon General's Report on smoking, cigarette commercials were banned from American television in 1971, and public awareness of the dangers of cigarette smoking increased dramatically during the 1970s.
 To cut down on his own habit, Kojak began using lollipops as a substitute.
 The lollipop made its debut in the Season 1 episode "Dark Sunday", broadcast on December 12, 1973; Kojak lights a cigarette as he begins questioning a witness, but thinks better of it and sticks a lollipop (specifically, a Tootsie Pop) in his mouth instead.
 Later in the episode, Kevin Dobson's character Crocker asks about the lollipop and Kojak replies, "I'm looking to close the generation gap."
 Although Kojak continued to smoke, as he was frequently seen lighting a cigarillo, the lollipop eventually became his identifying characteristic; in fact, when the series debuted a new opening montage in season five, Kojak is seen both lighting a cigarillo and popping a lollipop into his mouth.

 His longtime supervisor was Capt.
 Frank McNeil (Dan Frazer), a man who never seemed to know what was going on.
 Later in the series, McNeil was promoted to Chief of Detectives in Manhattan.
 Kojak is the commander of the Manhattan South Precinct's detective squad.
 His squad includes one of his favorite employees, young plainclothes officer, Det.
 Bobby Crocker (Kevin Dobson).
 Detective Stavros, played by Telly's real-life brother George Savalas, used the name "Demosthenes" as his screen credit during the first two seasons.
 George Savalas, under his real name, also received a Production Associate credit during the first season and a Production Assistant credit for the second season.
 Detective Saperstein (Mark Russell), and Detective Rizzo (Vince Conti), all gave Kojak support.
 Roger Robinson appeared in 12 episodes as Detective Gil Weaver.

-Although the show primarily focused on Kojak's police work, it occasionally veered into other areas of the character's lives, such as the first-season episode "Knockover" which included a subplot involving Kojak romancing a (much younger) female police officer.
+Although the show primarily focused on Kojak's police work, it occasionally veered into other areas of the characters' lives, such as the first-season episode "Knockover", which included a subplot involving Kojak romancing a (much younger) female police officer.
 In 1976, crime writer Joe Gores received an Edgar Award from the Mystery Writers of America for Best Episode in a TV Series Teleplay for the third-season episode "No Immunity for Murder" (first aired November 23, 1975).

 The show was canceled after five seasons in 1978, due to falling ratings.
 Reruns of Kojak became successful in syndication and on TV Land.